Rc-W024/VitalSense2024/README.md

 ### Citation
 🚧 *Under Construction...* 🚧

+### Related project...
+Eyelid Dynamics Characterization with 120 GHz mmW Radar

+A new approach of two-step method for measuring eyelid movement using radar technology is proposed, involving the approximate determination of the distance to the eye and the evaluation of phase evolution over the measurement period.
+Further signal processing algorithms are studied to improve the eyelid blink detection and, if necessary, to compensate interference of other parts of the human body.
+The characteristics of eyelid movement, including blink frequency, duration, and velocity, can be used to assess neurological conditions and driver drowsiness.

+**Citation:**

+🚧 *Under Construction...* 🚧

 ### Similar project...
 [**IEEE Spectrum** - Millimeter-wave radar device makes electrode-less cardiovascular health tech possible](https://spectrum.ieee.org/contactless-ecg)